TriadLabs/ReachLibraryDocumentation/targets.md

 # Painting Targets and Calculating Collisions

-Reach uses a set of algorthims housed in the API layer to determine how to paint targets for different VR experiences as well as calculate collisions.
+Reach uses a set of algorthims (eventually to be housed in the API layer) to determine how to paint targets for different VR experiences as well as calculate collisions.
 We make a distinction between targets that are hit from a gameplay perspective and those that are calculated to be collisions by the Reach system.
 This is because gameplay usually doesn't account for head movement/compensation while the Reach system does take these factors into account.

 ### A Note on Head-Centric Targeting